-3.5.3.1 Least Bell's Vireo
+3.5.3.1 Least Bell's Vireo and California Gnatcatcher

 Least Bell's vireo (LBV) (Vireo bellii pusillus) is a federal and state endangered species and a WRCMSHCP covered species.
 They are found as summer residents of Southern California where they inhabit low riparian growth in the vicinity of water or dry river bottoms below 2,000 feet.
 They were detected during presence absence surveys in 2021.

-The coastal California gnatcatcher (CAGN) (Polioptila californica californica) is a federally and state-listed endangered species and a WRCMSHCP covered species.
+The coastal California gnatcatcher (CAGN) (Polioptila californica californica) is a federally-listed endangered species, state-listed species of special concern, and a WRCMSHCP covered species.
 They live in coastal sage scrub, desert scrub, and coastal dune scrub year-round.
 In California, they occur along the coast in areas dominated by California sagebrush.
 They generally occur in areas less than 1,600 feet in elevation, but sometimes occur at higher elevation at inland scrub sites.
 This species was observed during surveys in 2021.
 There is USFWS designated Critical Habitat for both these species in the Santa Ana River floodplain extending from the San Bernardino Mountains in the Northeast to the Chino Hills in the Southwest.

-The proposed Project would impact USFWS Critical Habitat and occupied suitable endangered LBV habitat.
-Work is expected to occur during the breeding season and may affect about 28 breeding territories (ranging from 1 to 4 acres in size) in the Project and surrounding buffer.
+The proposed Project would impact USFWS Critical Habitat and occupied suitable endangered LBV habitat (e.g., through habitat modification, presence of humans).
+Work is expected to occur during the breeding season and may affect about two (2) breeding territories (ranging from one to four acres in size) in the Project and surrounding buffer.
 In addition, USFWS threatened CAGN is present in the Project site.
-A total of four breeding territories are found within a 500-foot buffer of Phase 3A of the Action Area.
+A total of four (4) breeding territories are found within a 500-foot buffer of SART Phase 3A (a planned trail segment adjacent to SART 3B) of the Action Area.

-The proposed Project impacts to these species, which are known to be present, would be potentially significant, as a result of the removal of native habitat, noise generated by Project activities exceeding 60 decibels, or off-trail trekking.
-With implementation of the mitigation measures below, the impacts to LBV and CAGN would be less than significant with mitigation incorporated.
+The proposed Project impacts to these species, which are known to be present, would be potentially significant, because of the removal of native habitat, noise generated by Project activities exceeding 60 A-weighted decibels, or off-trail trekking (e.g., not staying within the designated limits of the trail).
+With implementation of the mitigation measures Bio-1, LBV, CAGN, and Nesting Birds, Bio-2 Night Work, Bio-3 Wildlife Education Program, Bio-4 Biological Monitoring During Construction, Bio-5 Native Vegetation Removal, Bio-6 Trash Removal, and Bio-7 Revegetation (see below), the impacts to LBV and CAGN would be less than significant with mitigation incorporated.

-There are no other special status wildlife species known to occur within the Biological Survey Area.
+There are no other special-status wildlife species known to occur within the BSA.